Aliases for CDKN1A Gene

 GeneCards Summary for CDKN1A Gene

-CDKN1A (Cyclin-Dependent Kinase Inhibitor 1A) is a Protein Coding gene.
-Diseases associated with CDKN1A include Tongue Cancer and Papilloma.
-Among its related pathways are Glioma and Constitutive Signaling by AKT1 E17K in Cancer.
+CDKN1A (Cyclin Dependent Kinase Inhibitor 1A) is a Protein Coding gene.
+Diseases associated with CDKN1A include Hypervitaminosis A and Gastrointestinal Neuroendocrine Tumor.
+Among its related pathways are PI-3K cascade-FGFR3 and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include ubiquitin protein ligase binding and cyclin binding.
-An important paralog of this gene is CDKN1B.
+An important paralog of this gene is CDKN1C.

 UniProtKB/Swiss-Prot for CDKN1A Gene